mariohmol/ng-brazil/README.md

 # Ng-Brazil

-Angular5 pipes/directives/validators/mask for brazillian like apps
+Angular5 pipes / directives / validators / mask for brazillian like apps

+This project was tested integrated with the following techs:

+* angular5
+* angular-material
+* ionic3 (masks is not fully working, that is an issue for that, but pipes/directives/validators/mask)

+Modules:

+* CPF
+* CNPJ
+* RG
+* Inscrição Estadual
+* Telefone
+* CEP

+See the demo working project:

 ![Demo Image](/src/assets/print.png)